-The Ultimate Guide to Email Marketing Benchmarks for 2019
+The Ultimate Guide to Email Marketing Benchmarks

 Are you a marketer for an advertising, marketing, design, or creative agency?

 If so, email marketing is probably your go-to digital channel when it comes to effectively engaging with your target audience.

 Email is, after all, one of the most effective marketing tools available for brands, for a variety of reasons:

 - Email is affordable yet offers significant returns.